grahappa/EOS-Rules-Rights-and-Reasonings/README.md

 * Signing all objectively valid blocks they create that contain vote transactions,
 * Signing all pre-confirmations and confirmations necessary to facilitate transfer of control to the next set of Block Producers as determined by the system contract.

+### Article XXX - No Vote Buying or Trading
+Block Producers shall not offer nor accept anything of value in exchange for a vote of any type, nor shall any Member unduly influence the vote of another.

+### Article XXX - No Service Provider Favor or Discrimination
+Block Producers shall execute no code that discriminates or favors any service provider over another.

 ### Article XXX - Block Production Falsification
 Block Producers shall not derive profit by manipulating;